Skip to content

 4.3.1

-The loan duration can be 5 to 40 years if the overall mortgage ratio is below 65% of the real estate evaluation.
+The loan duration can be from 5 to 40 years if the overall mortgage ratio is below 65% of the real estate evaluation.
 If the mortgage ratio is higher, the maximum loan duration is 35 years.

 4.3.2